-Skipping to 1980, interest in forming an NFPW affiliate returned to Alabama.
+The Alabama group disbanded in 1961, just a year and a half after it formed.
+In 1980, interest in forming an NFPW affiliate returned to Alabama.
 The name "Alabama Media Women" was chosen.
-This time, the founding members were from parts of the state.
-The members were news reporters, journalism professors, or worked public relations, marketing, or advertising.
-The service to members at that time was mostly state conferences that included recreation and training.
+This time, the founding members were from all parts of the state.
+The members were news reporters, journalism professors, or worked in public relations, marketing or advertising.
+The organization held state conferences that included recreation and training.